 This help document answers the following questions:

-The Anatomical Systems Affected by Phenotypes is a high-level phenotype term list consisting largely of systems (e.g., cardiovascular, digestive/alimentary) or syndromes (e.g., life span/aging) that MGI has phenotypes for.
-Selecting terms and clicking Add to query results in their populating the Phenotype/Disease search box.
+The Anatomical Systems Affected by Phenotypes is a high-level phenotype term list consisting largely of systems (e.g., cardiovascular, digestive/alimentary) or syndromes (e.g., life span/aging) for which MGI has curated phenotypes.
+Selecting terms and clicking Add to query results in populating the Phenotype/Disease search box.
 The system takes the terms you enter, looks for that text in database records of the appropriate type, and returns a list of all records annotated to a phenotype term related to your system.
 For an explanation of what appears in the search box, see strange things ....
 If you can't find what you are looking for, see What if my term is not on that list?

 Note: If you enter more than one term, the system returns only those records containing all your terms.
 It interprets a space between terms as AND.
 If you want the system to return records containing either term, type OR between terms.